6 steps to help you start a company travel policy

-Liu said ongoing communication, not just when the policy is introduced, is important.
+Liu said ongoing communication, not just when the corporate travel policy is introduced, is important.
 “Some things will work and some things won’t, and you have to be able to adjust the policy,” she said.
-She recommends creating a continuous feedback mechanism that involves management and employees, utilizing whatever methods—intranet, memos, meetings, social media—that are most effective in your company.
+She recommends creating a continuous feedback mechanism that involves management and business travelers, utilizing whatever methods—intranet, memos, meetings, social media—that are most effective in your company.

 6. Set a project timeline